schmich/connect-browser-sync/README.md

 ## Notes

 - The `app.use` statement must come before any handlers that you want to integrate with BrowserSync.
 This includes dynamic handlers (e.g. `app.use(app.router);`) and static handlers (e.g. `app.use(express.static(__dirname + '/public'));`)
-- You must use version 1.0.0 or greater of the `browser-sync` package.
+- You must use version 2.0.0 or greater of the `browser-sync` package.
 - Injection only happens on responses with a `Content-Type` header of `text/html` and content containing a closing body tag (`</body>`).

+## BrowserSync 1.x

+If you need to use BrowserSync 1.x, use [version 1.0.2](https://github.com/schmich/connect-browser-sync/releases/tag/v1.0.2) of this package.

 ## Example